 Broadcast Burn- A prescribed burn over a designated area to consume natural fuels or activity slash that has not been piled or windrowed.
 Broadcast burning may be used separately or in conjunction with thinning.

-Consultation [36 CFR 800.16 (f)]] means the process of seeking, discussing, and considering the views of other participants, and, where feasible, seeking agreement with them regarding matters arising in the section 106 process.
+Consultation – As definined in 36 CFR§ 800.16 (f).Informal consultation with OR SHPO and affected tribes will occur to discuss site specific effects, the frequency of this consultation will be determined by FHP/FHPL, OR SHPO staff and affected tribes.

 Cultural Resource- An object or definite location of human activity, occupation, or use identifiable through field survey, historical documentation, or oral evidence.
 Cultural resources are prehistoric, historic, archaeological, or architectural sites, structures, places, or objects, and traditional cultural properties (FSH 2309.12).

-Effect [36 CFR 800.16 (i)]] means alteration to the characteristics of a historic property qualifying it for inclusion in or eligibility for the National Register
+Effect – As defined in 36 CFR§ 800.16 (i).

-Eligible (property) (36 CFR 800.16(l)(2)) The evaluation of a cultural resource by applying the criteria listed in the National Register of Historic Places.
+Eligible (property) (36 CFR§ 800.16(l)(2)) The evaluation of a cultural resource by applying the criteria listed in the National Register of Historic Places.
 The cultural resource evaluation can result in determinations of eligible and ineligible.

 Fireline-.
 A narrow, linear strip cleared of vegetation to dirt that inhibits and/or contains the spread of fire.
 Fire lines vary in width from one foot to over 10 feet, with most being two feet in in width or less.

-Forest Heritage Professional (FHP) as defined by FSM 2360.91 and FSH 2309.12 (04.1) meets professional standards established for cultural resource professionals in the appropriate area(s) of expertise as defined in in 36 CFR 296.8, or the Secretary of the Interior Standards and Guidelines, Professional Qualification Standards, or OPM X-118 standards for professional level in the GS-0193 series. (see attached)
+Forest Heritage Professional (FHP) as defined by FSM 2360.91 and FSH 2309.12 (04.1) meets professional standards established for cultural resource professionals in the appropriate area(s) of expertise as defined in in 36 CFR§ 296.8, or the Secretary of the Interior Standards and Guidelines, Professional Qualification Standards, or OPM X-118 standards for professional level in the GS-0193 series. (see attached)

 Forest Heritage Program Leader (FHPL) (Heritage Program Leader, Forest Archaeologist, and/or Forest Historian) [FSH 2309.12 (04.13)] is the position on a Forest that is responsible for: directing, planning, and administering the Forest's complex and multi-faceted heritage resources management program; providing professional and technical advice to Agency Officials; directing the heritage resources program internally and with external agencies, organizations, tribal governments, and the public; and planning and developing the Forest's heritage resource inventory, evaluation, and enhancement program.